Listerine: Alcohol

-A 2020 systematic review investigated the controversial alcohol-oral cancer question (or oropharynx or other head and neck cancers), saying that for example "this risk from alcohol consumption increases ten times in heavy drinkers compared to abstainers or irregular drinkers" but there is no consensus whether it is a risk factor.
-The authors of the study conclude that "alcohol-based mouthwash consumption significantly increases salivary acetaldehyde levels in the first few minutes.
-However, no evidence exists if long-term salivary acetaldehyde levels may increase with a high frequency of mouthwash use.
-There is still insufficient evidence of whether the use of alcohol-based mouthwash is an independent risk factor for oral or oropharynx cancer.
-Nonetheless, it does increase the risk when it occurs concomitantly with other risk factors such as smoking or alcohol.

 Contaminants

 On April 11, 2007, McNeil-PPC disclosed that there were potentially contaminants in all Listerine Agent Cool Blue products sold since its launch in 2006, and that all bottles were being recalled.
 The recall affected some 4,000,000 bottles sold since that time.
 According to the company, Listerine Agent Cool Blue is the only product affected by the contamination and no other products in the Listerine family were under recall.